[Most articles can be downloaded; if you see no download form, write to us.]

-When you come face to face with Jesus at the time you enter eternal life, will you judge yourself unworthy of the fullness of His love because you were stingy with the gift of yourself?
+When you come face to face with Jesus at the time you enter eternal life, will he smile at you because you were generous with the gift of yourself?

 You are a gift because God has created you to be gift.
 You are a gift because you desire to give of your skills and talents.

 You are unique; therefore, your ministry is unique.
 No one besides you can perform this service quite like you.
 God has matched the perfect ministry to your abilities and spiritual growth.

 The question of our calling is not: “What should I do to take God to others?”
 Rather, the question is: “What should I take of God to others?
 What has He given me to share?”

 When God does something for us, we should not be satisfied with just a “Thank You, Lord” — because God wants more.
 It’s important to add, “Lord, what do You want me to do with this gift now?”

 Whatever we have received from Him is to be given to others.
 As Catholic lay evangelist David Thorpe has said, “God wants to fill you to spill you.”
 That is, God wants to fill your life with gifts, in order to spill you onto others.

 We should be available to say what Peter said when he healed the crippled man at the temple gate: “What I have I give to you” (see Acts 3:1-10).

 As Christians of the 21st century, we are members of a Church that is not just concerned about the souls of others, but the well-being of the whole person, spiritually, physically, socially and psychologically.
 We are not just concerned about humanity, but the well-being of the planet.
 Ministry is more than trying to get everyone to heaven; it is working hard to bring all human life to its God-given potential, from the unborn to the elderly, from strangers in the poverty-stricken Third World to the handicapped children in our local schools.